 KARACHI: The ex-mill price of sugar has been reduced by Rs4 per kg in Karachi, ARY News reported, quoting the president Karachi grocers’ association.

-After the reduction of Rs4, the new ex-mill sugar price is Rs112per kg as compared to yesterday’s Rs116, while the item is being sold at Rs114 per kg in the city’s wholesale market after a reduction of Rs7 per kg, said President Karachi Grocers’ Association, Abdul Rauf.
+After the reduction of Rs4, the new ex-mill sugar price is Rs116per kg, while the item is being sold at Rs121 per kg in the city’s wholesale market, said President Karachi Grocers’ Association, Abdul Rauf.

 He further said that the price of sugar has also recorded a decrease in the retail market and is currently being sold at Rs130 to 135 per kg.